cxntered/discord-lootbox-opener/README.md

 # `discord-lootbox-opener`

-A very simple, epic, and awesome Python script that opens Discord lootboxes for you!
+A very simple, epic, and awesome Python script, made for Discord's April Fools 2024, which automatically opens lootboxes for you!

 </div>